 For those that are not familiar with Flow, it is what’s next for businesses and organizations that are ready to succeed regardless of the methods, frameworks or management tools that they use throughout their enterprise.

-Flow is methodology agnostic.
 Are you ‘in the zone’ of optimal performance right now as a person, team or enterprise?
 Did you get there by accident or by focused intentional acts?

 “Flow” gives you the tools and practices needed to create and maintain an optimal state of high performance as an individual, team or organization.

 Our latest book, “Flow: Get everyone moving in the right direction…and loving it” is available both in paperback and as an eBook on 1,800 sites worldwide

 Andrew Kallman is the co-author of Flow, the Flow Leadership Framework, and the Unified Vision Framework.

 In addition to “Flow,” his first book, “The Nehemiah Effect” has been a #1 National Best Rated and Best Seller on Amazon.com in the US during six different months since it was published in February of 2014: